propelorm/Propel2/documentation/documentation/08-logging.markdown

 To log SQL queries for a connection, Propel first looks for a logger named after the connection itself, and falls back to the default logger if no custom logger is defined for the connection.

-Using the follofing config, Propel will log SQL queries from the `bookstore` datasource into a `propel_bookstore.log` file, and the SQL queries for all other datasources into a `propel.log` file.
+Using the following config, Propel will log SQL queries from the `bookstore` datasource into a `propel_bookstore.log` file, and the SQL queries for all other datasources into a `propel.log` file.

 {% highlight xml %}
 <?xml version="1.0" encoding="ISO-8859-1"?>